datajerk/c2t/README.md

 * Windows cross-compiling tools <http://crossgcc.rts-software.org/download/gcc-4.8.0-qt-4.8.4-win32/gcc-4.8.0-qt-4.8.4-for-mingw32.dmg>
 * Wine (<http://winehq.org>) installed in `~/wine` (extract the tarball in `~/wine` and move the contents of `~/wine/usr` to `~/wine`, or change the path to `wine` in `tests/test.sh`).

-> You can edit `tests/test.md` if you do not want to test Windows binaries or want to use different disk images for test.
+> You can edit `tests/test.md` if you do not want to test Windows binaries or want to use different images for test.

 To test, type:
 ```
 make testclean # only once, unless you want to start over
 make test
 ```
 > If Virtual ][ crashes while testing, just `make test` again to restart failed test and continue where it left off.
+Do not type `make testclean` again unless you want to start over.

 Example output: <https://youtu.be/FCOb4f2hYN8>